-- (b) When on Field Trips - and (b) When parents cannot be contacted
+(b) When on Field Trips

 The information on this form is collected under the authority of the Education Act, R.S.O.
 1991, Section170(1) and will be used for administration of school excursions and in the event of a medical emergency.
 If you have any questions regarding the collection or use of this information, please contact the school Principal.